arahi7860/es6-classes/README.md

 # ES6 Classes

 [ES6 Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) are the new school way of writing `constructors` and methods on a `prototype`.
-JavaScript runs on prototypal inheritance, as opposed to class inheritance, but this syntactic sugar allows to create class-like structures for OOP in JavaScript, as well as to bridge the gap from languages such as C++ and Java.
+JavaScript runs on prototypal inheritance, as opposed to class inheritance, but this syntactic sugar allows us to create class-like structures for OOP in JavaScript, as well as to bridge the gap from languages such as C++ and Java.
 Let's see how this works.

 ### ES6